sohanlaxmicoin/go/services/orbit/internal/docs/reference/resources/account.md

 To learn more about the concept of accounts in the Stellar network, take a look at the [Stellar account concept guide](https://www.stellar.org/developers/learn/concepts/accounts.html).

-When horizon returns information about an account it uses the following format:
+When orbit returns information about an account it uses the following format:

 ## Attributes
 | Attribute    | Type             |                                                                                                                        |